kgmikhdad/HDGCvar/README.md

-For visualization purpose of the data, I have tried to plot each of the time series data, I could infer that the is a non stationary time series data
+For visualization purposes, I have plotted each of the time series data and inferred that all of them are non-stationary.

 ## Plot Original Data